opensearch-project/documentation-website/_ml-commons-plugin/tutorials/reranking-cross-encoder.md

 }
 ```

 The response contains two `similarity` outputs.
-For each `similarity` output, the `data` array contains a relevance score of each document against the query.
-The `similarity` outputs are provided in the order of the input documents: the first similarity result pertains to the first document.
+For each `similarity` output, the `data` array contains a relevance score for each document against the query.
+The `similarity` outputs are provided in the order of the input documents: The first similarity result pertains to the first document.

 ## Step 2: Configure a reranking pipeline